 Alcohol and drugs can be hazardous in the hands of someone with BPD.
 These substances may:

 - Intensify feelings of rage and other negative emotions

 - Increase the risk of self-harm and suicidal thoughts and behaviors

 Using drugs or alcohol may also cause paranoid ideations, psychotic symptoms, and damage to relationships.

 BPD and Eating Disorders

 Eating disorders like anorexia and bulimia are common in people with BPD.
-Childhood trauma is a frequent underlying issue in people with eating disorders as well as people with BPD.
-The impulsive, self-destructive tendencies of borderlines may also make them particularly vulnerable to developing an eating disorder.
+Childhood trauma is a frequent underlying issue in people with eating disorders and borderline personality disorder.
+The impulsive, self-destructive tendencies of people with BPD may also make them particularly vulnerable to developing an eating disorder.

 BPD and ADHD

 Like those with BPD, people with ADHD often struggle with impulsivity.
 Co-occurring BPD and ADHD can be difficult to treat because some ADHD medications may worsen borderline symptoms.

 Typical ADHD medications, such as Ritalin, are stimulants.
 They may intensify impulsive, aggressive behaviors and emotional reactivity in people with BPD.
 If ADHD symptoms are mild, behavioral therapy without medication may be enough.
 If medication is necessary for ADHD symptoms, some clinicians add a low dose of antipsychotic medication to offset the stimulant effects.